ashvegeta/Neural-Network/README.md

  3. update the weights accordingly
      W + = learning_rate * dE/dW ( learning rate decides the rate at which we perform gradient descent)

      B + = learning_rate * dE/dB

  steps in optimising a neural network
  1. perform forward propagation.
- 2. perform backpropagation ann update the weights.
+ 2. perform backpropagation and update the weights.
- 3. perform the above two steps for the required degree of convergence.
+ 3. perform the above two steps till you reach the required degree of convergence.